 Completion of MTH 095 or placement test scores indicating MTH 105 or higher and WR 121 or higher is required.

-It is strongly recommended that CIS certificate- (or degree-) seeking students have access to a personally-owned, 64-bit Windows 10 (or newer) laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
+It is strongly recommended that Computer Science (CS) and Computer Information Systems (CIS) students have access to a personally-owned, 64-bit Windows laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
 You can purchase a full version of Microsoft Office in the UCC campus store at a very low, discounted student price.

 Other CIS Certificates & Degrees at UCC

 - Computer Information Systems: AAS